Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 author: vibronet
 ---

-# CODE NOT YET UPDATED TO MSAL preview 2017 #
+# UPDATED TO MSAL preview 2017 - works (incremental consent untested) #

 # Integrate Microsoft identity and the Microsoft Graph into a web application using OpenID Connect